 The Working Group on Racism, Related Intolerances and Mental Health focuses on promoting the integration of mental health perspectives into the implementation of the Durban Programme of Action (the outcome report of the World Conference Against Racism), the Convention on the Elimination of Racial Discrimination, and related human rights instruments.
 The group's activities call attention to the impact of racism, discrimination, xenophobia and related intolerances upon mental health within varying local, regional and international social contexts.
 Members of the group have diverse interests, including advocacy, practice, and the delivery of mental health services, research, education and policy.

 ➤ MEDIA/Information, Communication Technologies (ICT) and Mental Health

 The Working Group on Media/Information, Communication Technologies and Mental Health is committed to promoting access and utilization to both traditional media and newer information and communication technologies (ICT) globally, for the purpose of fostering mental health and psychological resilience, and advocating for the prevention and treatment of mental illness.

 ➤ TRAUMA and Mental Health

-The Working Group on Trauma and Mental Health is committed to addressing the concerns of people who have experienced traumatic events, including man-made or natural disasters.
-Attention is given to advocating with UN constituencies concerning the psychological distress caused by such events and the necessity of providing appropriate interventions and promoting reconciliation.
+The Working Group on Trauma and Mental Health is committed to addressing the concerns of people who have experienced traumatic events, including human-made or natural disasters as well as trauma sustained during mass migration, discrimination based upon identity and bullying of children and adults.
+Attention is given to educating and advocating with UN constituencies concerning the psychological distress caused by such experiences and the necessity of providing appropriate interventions and promoting reconciliation.